Z-162576/Hardware-Projects/README.md

 <img src='V1_I2C_MUX_Board/I2C_mux_initial_2.png' width='900'  />

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Gerber and manufacturing files available upon request, all schematics are available in each project directory.
 DISCLAIMER!!!
-I AM NOT AN ENGINEER, yet :) , these designs are for reference only and are still prototypes, firmware development planned at a later time**
+I AM NOT AN ENGINEER, yet :) , these designs are for reference only and are still prototypes.
 As always, any and all feedback is welcome and appreciated.